3C277.1 e-MERLIN workshop: Part 1 - Calibration

 '0319+415': [22.931908094424525, 1.3882373541791695, 5069980155.629359]}

-where the first column or 'key' is the source name and the values are [flux density (Jy), spectral index and reference frequency (Hz)].
-You may get slightly different values if you have chosen different solution intervals but if they are more than a few percent different something is probably wrong.
+where the first column, or 'key', represents the source name, and the values are [flux density (Jy), spectral index, and reference frequency (Hz)].
+You may observe slightly different values if you select different solution intervals; however, if they differ by more than a few percent, something is likely wrong.

 3E ii.
 Setting the calibrator flux densities